Eunuch: In Judaism

 Eunuchs are mentioned many times in the Bible, such as in the Book of Isaiah (56:4) using the word סריס (saris).
 Although the Ancient Hebrews did not practice castration, eunuchs were common in other cultures featured in the Bible, such as ancient Egypt, Assyria and Babylonia, the Achaemenid Empire, and ancient Rome.
 In the Book of Esther, servants of the Persian harem of Ahasuerus, such as Hegai and Shashgaz, as well as other servants such as Hatach, Harbonah, Bigthan, and Teresh, are referred to as sarisim.
 Being exposed to the consorts of the king, they would likely have been castrated.

 The Hebrew word saris (סָרִיס) derives from ša-rēši, the Akkadian word for eunuch, and thus has been generally understood by scholars as referring to eunuchs.
 However, its technical meaning is a male who has not shown signs of typical sexual maturity by the age of 20.
 Per the Talmud, only one known as a saris adam – a castrated male; one made sterile intentionally or via accidental injury – might be considered a eunuch (a saris ḥama is one who is congenitally sterile, and is not considered a eunuch).

-Environmental and social factors
+Social factors

 The role of eunuchs in society was often dictated by social and cultural norms, as well as political necessities.
 For instance, eunuchs were seen as reliable because they could not produce heirs and thus were considered less likely to establish rival power bases.
 The practice of castration was often a means of ensuring loyalty and controlling certain populations.